geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 ##### **Chenyu** [[00:57:48](https://www.youtube.com/watch?v=hIWzGyEX2do&t=3468)]
 OK.
 Sounds good.
-We can coordinate in the Tiny box access panel.
+We can coordinate in the TinyBox access panel.
 Because we only have three green box, and everyone wants to use their green box.

 ##### **Flata** [[00:58:06](https://www.youtube.com/watch?v=hIWzGyEX2do&t=3486)]